 When I tell people I’m non-binary, I often get the same response: "But you don’t look non-binary!"
 It’s a frustrating comment but I understand where it comes from; after all, we live in a society which chuckles when Piers Morgan sarcastically self-identifies as a penguin.
 I know people aren’t trying to be rude, hurtful or dismissive, and that usually they just haven’t been exposed to conversations around gender nonconformity.
 Yet it’s hard to ignore the underlying implication: that my identity is invalid.

-Even in 2019, these conversations aren’t getting easier.
-Late last month, Apple was criticised for a series of 'non-binary emoji' which seemed to reinforce the myth that gender identity (who you are) is the same as gender presentation (what you look like).
+Even in 2021, these conversations aren’t getting easier.
+Last year, Apple was criticised for a series of 'non-binary emoji' which seemed to reinforce the myth that gender identity (who you are) is the same as gender presentation (what you look like).
 The truth is more complicated: the two are different but interlinked.
 For many non-binary people, playing around with your appearance can be a way to explore and communicate your gender identity – but not always.

 "I used to feel the need to dress cautiously or be 'safe', but now I dress for pleasure," style blogger Ben Pechey tells me.
 Their wardrobe is filled to the brim with bright colours and bold silhouettes, but gender generally doesn’t cross their mind when deciding what to wear.
 "It’s more about how the shape of a dress makes me feel, or how heels change my mood.
 For me, dressing is an emotional exchange."